kyledetella/viewport-state-manager/README.md

-viewportManager
+ViewportManager
 ===============

-A viewport state manager utility to observe changes in breakpoints and adapt UIs accordingly
+A viewport state manager utility to observe changes in breakpoints and adapt UIs accordingly.